GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 This sections explains how public officers and vendors can onboard to SEED using their macOS device.
 Before onboarding, take a look at the [prerequisites for SEED onboarding](prerequisites-for-onboarding).

-!>
-  - Based on your Mac settings, you may be prompted to restart or reset your password while onboarding.
-  - For a smooth onboarding journey, it is important to link your Apple ID to this Mac device.
+!> Based on your Mac settings, you may be prompted to restart or reset your password while onboarding.
+For a smooth onboarding journey, it is important to link your Apple ID to this Mac device.
-  - Generate a recovery key and keep it safe in a place other than the Mac device that you are going to onboard to SEED.

 During this onboarding journey you will do the following: